woodruffw/CGoL/README.md

 ## Features:
 + Real-time user input.
 Allows the user to modify the state of the game, even after beginning.
 + Optional file input.
 Allows the user to quickly load seeds (like a glider gun) without manually entering the values.
++ Ability to save the current generation and resume at any time with `.grid` files.

 ### File format:
-If you want to use the file input feature, just create a text-file with the following format:
+If you want to use the file input feature, just create a `.grid` file with the following format (ASCII or UTF):

 ```
 001001